crud89/LiteFX/docs/tutorials/quick-start.markdown

 Using `TARGET_LINK_SHADERS` we setup a dependency for between the shaders and our application, so that the shaders are copied to the build directory properly.
 Note that by default, the shaders are copied into a `shaders/` subdirectory.
 You can change this subdirectory by changing the `SHADER_DEFAULT_SUBDIR` variable.
 Keep in mind to also update the pipeline state definition, if you do change the directory.

-For more information on how to use the helpers, refer to the [project wiki](https://github.com/crud89/LiteFX/wiki/Shader-Module-Targets).
+**NOTE:** If you want to learn more about how to write portable shaders, refer to the [shader development guide](https://github.com/crud89/LiteFX/wiki/Shader-Development).
+For more information on how to use the helpers, refer to the [shader module targets](https://github.com/crud89/LiteFX/wiki/Shader-Module-Targets) page in the project wiki.

 ### Creating and Managing Buffers